MaaAssistantArknights/MaaRelease/MaaAssistantArknights/api/announcements/wpf_en.md

 ### Automatic Resource Update is back!
 (Really?)

+We have reached a cooperation with the third-party distribution platform [MirrorChyan](https://mirrorc.top/).

 Now, when the resources need to be updated, a notification will pop up.

 ---